webpropopuli/100daysofdev/src/posts/Day17.md

 Adding another green block to my fCC cert by finishing the Javascript Intermediate Algorithms section and "Make a Person"

-Reminded me how shaky I am on JS onjects (because I'm anti-OOP and I stupidly conflated objects in JS with OOP in C#).
+Reminded me how shaky I am on JS objects (because I'm anti-OOP and I stupidly conflated objects in JS with OOP in C#).
 My bad.

 Anyway, the problem is stupid simple, it's a syntax challenge mostly.
 Basic solution has things that look like: